prebid/prebid.github.io/dev-docs/analytics/generic.md

     options: {
         handler(data) {
             // `data` is an array of length `batchSize`.
 If `events` is provided, the elements are the values returned
-            // the format functions defined therein; otherwise, they have the format {eventType, args}. fetch('https://example.com', {
+            // by the format functions defined therein; otherwise, they have the format {eventType, args}. fetch('https://example.com', {
                 method: 'POST',
                 body: JSON.stringify({